Skip to content Skip to navigation menu

 Step 8

-Put the door into position and place small wedges underneath it to lift it off the ground.
-Position the door so there is a consistent 3mm gap between the door and the frame on all sides.
+Put the internal door into position and place small wedges underneath it to lift it off the ground.
+Position the door so there is a consistent 3mm gap between the door and the door frame on all sides.

 8.How-To-Hang-An-Internal-Door.jpeg